 While improvement can often be seen after a single non-chemical or non-laser peel facial, repeat sessions are often recommended for those seeking the greatest possible transformation.

-If it's a relaxing experience that you're after, be sure to visit our spa vouchers page where relaxing facials can be purchased as part of a selection of treatment packages - an ideal gift for a loved one or friend.
+Be sure to visit our spa vouchers page, where facials can be purchased as part of a selection of treatment packages - an ideal gift for a loved one, friend or even yourself.